-Carpooling is a great way for you to save money and enjoy a more relaxing commute.
-SJSU provides preferred parking on campus to carpoolers.
+Carpooling is an excellent way for you to save money and enjoy a more relaxing commute.
+By carpooling, you can take advantage of preferred parking spots on-campus!

 Student carpool permits are transferable between the purchasers' vehicles.
 The cost for the student carpool permit is the same as a standard S permit.

-Employee carpool permits are also available and are valid in conjuction with a SJSU Employee permit.
+Employee carpool permits are also available and are valid in conjunction with an SJSU Employee permit.
 Employee carpool spaces are conveniently located on the 1st floor of the 7th St. Garage and the 2nd floor of the 10th St. Garage.

 Contact SJSU Parking Services for additional information on purchasing or exchanging the carpool permit.